w314/notes/javaNotes/javaBasics.md

 - `Method scope` - Declared within a method block; only available within the method in which they are declared.
 - `Block scope` - Only exist within the specific control flow block (for, while, etc.)

+#### Abstract Class

+An `abstract` class is a class that is declared abstract —it may or may not include abstract methods.

+- Abstract classes cannot be instantiated, but they can be subclassed.
+- An abstract class can have 0 or more abstract methods, but if a class has at least one abstract method then the whole class has to be abstract.
+- An abstract class can have implemented methods as well.
+- Use the extends keyword to extend an abstract class.

 > What is the difference between using an instance variable and a static variable?

 The static keyword in Java is mainly used for memory management.
 The static keyword in Java is used to share the same variable or method of a given class.